astr0n0mer/digital-garden/pages/frappe.md

 public:: true

-- [Frappe](https://frappeframework.com/) is a low-code, open-source web framework for Python and JavaScript that enables rapid application development with a modular architecture, rich single-page application, and extensive extensibility features, making it suitable for building serious business applications.
+- [Frappe](https://frappeframework.com/) is a low-code, open-source web framework for [[python]] and [[javascript]] that enables rapid application development with a modular architecture, rich single-page application, and extensive extensibility features, making it suitable for building serious business applications.